CiscoDevNet/sastre-ansible/cisco/sdwan/docs/cisco.sdwan.list_configuration_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                                                        <div>Migrate will read from the specified directory instead of target vManage.
-Either workdir or address/user/password is mandatory</div>
+                                                                        <div>list will read from the specified directory instead of target vManage.
+Either workdir or vManage address/user/password is mandatory</div>
                                                                                 </td>
             </tr>
                         </table>